carlosdlfuente/getting-cleaning-data-project/CodeBook.md

 Source Data
 -----------

-A full description of the data used in this project can be found at [The UCI Machine Learning Repository]
+A full description of the data used in this project can be found at the UCI Machine Learning Repository:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones